Jimmy Patterson Books | 2020

-I was really hoping this was going to be sweaty, atmospheric summer thriller.
-But I only got 1 out of 2 from that list.
+I was really hoping this was going to be a sweaty, atmospheric summer thriller.
+But I only got one out of two from that list.

 Depending on what’s important to you – the atmosphere or the thrills – you’re either going to love this or not.

-Immediately upon starting this I got a Revenge meets Gossip Girl meets Riverdale vibe.
-It’s got that spoiled teens with no adult supervision in the Hamptons thing going on.
+Immediately upon starting this, I got a Revenge meets Gossip Girl meets Riverdale vibe.
+It’s got that “spoiled teens with no adult supervision in the Hamptons” thing going on.

 It’s very rich versus poor.
 The pool owners and the pool cleaners.
-The haves and the have-nots.
+The Haves and the Have-nots.

 The novel opens with a bang, so to speak, when the Haves suffer a tragedy the year prior – the Garrison estate goes up in flames, killing four members of the family.
 The only survivor is their teenage son, Tristan.
-The town is straight shooketh, casting blame and suspicion on the members of the Have Nots, because of course the poor people want to kill the “elites.”
+The town is straight shooketh, casting blame and suspicion on the members of the Have Nots, because of course, the poor people want to kill the “elites.”
 Right, ‘Murica?